ZoomPhant/monitoring/src/content/docs/manual/99_plugins/redis/index.md

 # Redis Monitoring

 ----
-ZoomPhant provides an easy way for you to monitor redis servers or clusters using **Redis** plugin.
+ZoomPhant provides a straightforward way to monitor Redis servers or clusters using the **Redis** plugin.

-## Creating Redis Monitoring
+## Creating a Redis Monitoring Service

-To start monitor a redis server, you can choose the **Redis** plugin as shown in  [Add Monitor Service](../../01_service/) and provide following necessary parameters to create a monitoring service:
+To start monitoring a Redis server, choose the **Redis** plugin as described in [Add Monitor Service](../../01_service/) and specify the following parameters:

 ![image-20240403162241819](image-20240403162241819.png)

-* host: the host for a redis server.
+* **host**: The hostname or IP address of the Redis server.
-* port: the port for a redis server. eg: 6379
+* **port**: The port number of the Redis server (e.g., `6379`).
-* password: optional, the password for a redis server.
+* **password**: (Optional) The password required for Redis authentication.
-* userName: optional, the userName for a redis server.
+* **userName**: (Optional) The username required for Redis authentication (useful for Redis 6.0 ACLs).

-With the parameters provided and the monitoring service been created, you can wait few seconds and see the diagrams for the monitored redis service.
+Once the parameters are set and the monitoring service is created, wait a few seconds for data collection to initialize, and the dashboards will begin displaying metrics.

+---

 ## Understanding Redis Data

-Redis monitoring data are presented in straigtforward ways as shown below:
+ZoomPhant organizes Redis performance metrics into an intuitive dashboard layout:

 ![redis-metrics](redis-metrics.jpg)

-It contains below metrics for a redis server:
+This dashboard includes the following metrics:

-- Uptime in hours
+- Uptime (in hours).
-- Max clients
-- AOF (Append only file) feature status ()
+- Maximum configured clients.
+- Append Only File (AOF) status.
-- Connected and blocked clients
+- Connected and blocked clients.
-- Memory used
+- Used memory.
-- Expired keys count
+- Expired keys count.
-- Input and output network bytes in seconds
+- Input and output network throughput (bytes/sec).
-- Pub and subscribed channels
+- Publish/Subscribe channels.
-- User and sys cpu usage
+- User and System CPU usage.
-- Memory replication backlog
+- Replication backlog memory size.
-- Commands processed
-- Connected slaves
+- Total commands processed.
+- Number of connected replicas.